inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 ##### 3.2 Debugging or optimized executable

-The user can choose to create a non-optimized executable with debugging flags activated at compile time, by activating the Debug flag (at this time, the option is parameterized for Fluxus and Galileo clusters only):
+The user can choose to create a non-optimized executable with debugging flags activated at compile time, by activating the Debug flag (at this time, the option is parameterized for “Fluxus” and “Galileo” clusters only):

 ```
 Debug := on